Juli-Kumari/DevOps_Project/README.md

 1. workflow-dispatch ----> Allows you to run this workflow manually from the Actions tab
 2. issues  ----> tab present in GITHUB.

+### Notes:-  By default each job runs in parallel.

 ## Contexts
---> Contexts are away to access information about workflow runs, runner environment, jobs & steps.
+--> Contexts are a way to access information about workflow runs, runner environment, jobs & steps.

+## Jobs in GIthub Actions
+--> A workflow runs is made up of one or more jobs, which run in parallel by default.
+To run jobs sequentially, you can define dependencies on other jobs using the needs keyword

+--> You have the liberty to run each job in different host.